-OIR serves other audiences, as well, through its external reporting functions.
-Among these are administrators of the City University of New York, officers of federal and state government agencies, organizations and individuals representing the wider higher education community, and the general public.
+In addition, OIR serves other audiences through its external reporting functions.
+Among these are the central offices of the City University of New York (CUNY) system, federal and state government agencies, accrediting bodies (e.g., Middle States), the wider higher education community, and the general public.
 The OIR reports to the Associate Provost for Institutional Effectiveness within the Office of the Vice President for Academic Affairs and Provost.